TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 While Omega Notation measures the best case scenario for an algorithm's efficiency, and Big O measures the worst case, Theta looks to give the exact value or a useful range between narrow upper and lower bounds.

-If we had some code that looped every item in an array then it doesn't matter the size of the array, our algorithm will always run in `O(N)` time in it's best and worst case scenario.
-In that case we know it's exact performance in all scenarios is `O(N)` and that is the Theta performance of our algorithm.
+If we had some code that looped every item in an array then it doesn't matter the size of the array, our algorithm will always run in `O(N)` time in its best and worst case scenario.
+In that case we know its exact performance in all scenarios is `O(N)` and that is the Theta performance of our algorithm.
 For other algorithms then Theta may represent both the lower and upper bound of an algorithm that has different complexities.
 We won't get into this more here because Big O is the primary notation used for general algorithm time complexity.

 This is just a simplistic explanation to try to make the topic approachable.
 If you do happen to be mathematically minded then you'll find more detailed explanations with a quick search online.

 ### Why Big O

-Now we've touched on the different ways we can measure an algorithm's efficiency, it's hopefully clear on why it is that we choose to use the worst case scenario when measuring the efficiency of that algorithm.
+Now we've touched on the different ways we can measure an algorithm's efficiency, you're hopefully clear on why it is that we choose to use the worst case scenario when measuring the efficiency of that algorithm.

 Using a worst case scenario we can make sure our algorithm will scale in all outcomes.
 If we write an algorithm that could potentially run in constant time, but could also run in linear time in the worst case, it can only scale as the input grows if it still works when the worst case does happen.
 You need to be confident your code won't lock up and leave users frustrated if you suddenly get an input of a million items instead of 10.

 ### Algorithms with the same complexity

-If we write two algorithms with the same complexity.
-Does that mean they're equally good to use?
-We'll answer this question with two code examples which we'll then discuss a bit further to try and answer the question
+If we write two algorithms with the same complexity, does that mean they're equally good to use?
+We'll answer this question with two code examples which we'll then discuss a bit further to try and answer the question.

 The first example is some code we've seen already, our `odd_numbers` method.